-- 57. Plaintiffs re-allege and incorporate by reference the allegations made in the foregoing numbered paragraphs of the Complaint. - 58.
+- 71. Plaintiffs re-allege and incorporate by reference the allegations made in the foregoing numbered paragraphs of the Complaint. - 72.
 This Court has the inherent power to review alleged ultra vires agency action when an agency patently misconstrues a statute, disregards a specific and unambiguous statutory directive, or violates a specific command of a statute.
 See, e.g., Aid Ass'n for Lutherans v.
 U.S. Postal Serv., 321 F.3d 1166, 1168 (D.C.
 Cir.
 2003) (agency action is ultra vires when it "exceed[s] the agency's delegated authority under the statute."); Dart v.
 United States, 848 F.2d 217, 224 (D.C.
 Cir.
-1988) (agency violation of "clear and mandatory" statutory provision is ultra vires). - 59.
+1988) (agency violation of "clear and mandatory" statutory provision is ultra vires). - 73.
+This Court also the same power to declare agency action unlawful, ultra vires, and beyond the scope of the agency's authority under the Administrative Procedure Act (APA). - 74.
 The Clinic Visit Policy is ultra vires because it is not budget neutral.
-Annual adjustments to payment rates for OPD services must be budget neutral.
+Annual adjustments to payment rates for ODPs must be budget neutral.
 42 U.S.C. § 1395l(t)(9)(B).
-But by CMS's own admission, the Clinic Visit Policy would result in a net reduction in total outpatient-services payments of more than \$380 million for CY 2019.
-83 Fed.
-Reg. at 59,014.
+But by CMS's own admission, the Clinic Visit Policy would result in a net reduction in total outpatient-services payments of \$800 million for CY 2020.
+84 Fed.
+Reg.
+61,369.
 Rather than providing for offsetting increases in payments for other services or adjusting the generally applicable conversion factor-as required by statutory safeguards enacted to curb the agency's discretion-CMS chose to slash the payment rate for a particular set of services and thereby reduce total expenditures.
 That is clearly in excess of the agency's statutory authority.

-- 60. The Clinic Visit Policy also is ultra vires because it effectively eliminates the statutorily mandated distinction between excepted and non-excepted PBDs.
+- 75. The Clinic Visit Policy also is ultra vires because it effectively eliminates the statutorily mandated distinction between excepted and non-excepted PBDs.
 Congress intentionally created two classes of off-campus PBDs: excepted and non-excepted ones, with the clear expectation that they would be paid differently for outpatient services.
-The Final Rule, premised on CMS's contrary policy preferences, effectively erases that distinction by providing that outpatient services provided at excepted and non-excepted PBMs be subject to the exact same payment rate. - 61.
+The Final Rule, premised on CMS's contrary policy preferences, effectively erases that distinction by providing that outpatient services provided at excepted and non-excepted PBMs be subject to the exact same payment rate. - 76.
 For these and other reasons, CMS has simply ignored Congress's instructions contained in the Medicare Act.
 The agency's wholly unauthorized adoption of the Clinic Visit Policy is ultra vires and cannot stand.